airbytehq/terraform-provider-airbyte/docs/resources/source_facebook_marketing.md

 Optional:

 - `action_breakdowns` (List of String) A list of chosen action_breakdowns for action_breakdowns
+- `action_report_time` (String) must be one of ["conversion", "impression", "mixed"] Determines the report time of action stats.
+For example, if a person saw the ad on Jan 1st but converted on Jan 2nd, when you query the API with action_report_time=impression, you see a conversion on Jan 1st.
+When you query the API with action_report_time=conversion, you see a conversion on Jan 2nd.
 - `breakdowns` (List of String) A list of chosen breakdowns for breakdowns
 - `end_date` (String) The date until which you'd like to replicate data for this stream, in the format YYYY-MM-DDT00:00:00Z.
 All data generated between the start date and this end date will be replicated.
 Not setting this option will result in always syncing the latest data.
 - `fields` (List of String) A list of chosen fields for fields parameter